 - The relevancy of the source of the backlink

-- The anchor text used in the backlink – also known as link text
+- The anchor text used in the backlink, known as link text

 Firstly some points have to be covered in regards to building backlinks.

-- Continuing on from the above, even an aged domain can be hurt from rapid link building, search engines algorithms are fairly clever and hundreds of links being built daily isn’t natural and will likely result in action taken from search engines.
+- Continuing on from the previous point, even an aged domain can be hurt from rapid link building, search engine algorithms are fairly clever and hundreds of links being built daily isn’t natural and will likely result in action taken from search engines.

 Ideally you want to build links where your customers can be found, this could be in the form of:

 - Directory listings – stick to the major directories in your region

 - Social media

 - Contents or scholarships